APAI.runv0.1

 # Roll back: apai rollback coding-safe-mode --install-id rcpt_01HXY7G8K9M2P3Q4R5S6T7U8V9W

-The receipt is a durable record: package + version + source + permissions requested + permissions granted + risk level at install time + scanner findings + the exact rollback command.
-Even when v0.1 install is scaffolded, the receipt shape matches what Phase 1 will emit.
+The receipt is a durable record: package + version + source + permissions requested + permissions granted + risk level at install time + scanner findings + registry/card/payload-manifest verification + the exact rollback command.
+The same receipt lifecycle covers no-payload seed packages and verified package-store installs.

 See your installed packages, install timeline, receipts, applied policies, workspace settings, and billing tier at /app. v0.1 renders realistic demo data; the shape matches what Phase 4 will pull from your real workspace.